A unique opportunity to experience one of the most remote and untouched areas on our planet: Scoresby Sound on eastern Greenland.

 A true adventure.

-Photos of Greenland from Adobe Stock and additional photos by Melissa Schäfer from our expeditions with M/S Freya in 2017-2019.
+Photos by Melissa Schäfer from our expeditions with M/S Freya in 2017-2019 and additional photos of Greenland from Adobe Stock.

 ON OUR CHARMING EXPEDITION SHIP M/S FREYA we are comfortably accommodated.
 During the days, when conditions allow, we leave the ship with our three zodiacs to cruise around for even closer contact with the amazing life and nature, like ice bergs and glaciers, or take a walk on land or the ice.
 The meals onboard are prepared by our Swedish chef, and when it’s possible we can also enjoy a late-night barbeque on land or on deck.
 If someone would like to take a cool swim in the Arctic Ocean there’s a sauna on board where you can get warm afterwards.